amastrobera/geom_sharp/README.md

 GeomSharp is a 2D (and 3D) geometry library for C#, based on .Net Framework 4.8

+TODO: complete primitive tests,
+	  add build script and github action to build and test before PR merge, add build statys tags on the README, add deployment action and its tag

 Legend: :heavy_check_mark: done, :arrow_forward: in progress, :x: not done, :test_tube: tested